Martibis/256ART-generative-art-template/README.md

 ## 256ART Generative Art Template

-This is a template for creating generative art to be released fully in-chain via 256ART
+This is a template for creating generative art to be released fully in-chain via 256ART.

 ### Getting Started

 To get started with this template, follow these steps:

 1. Clone or download the repository.
-2. Open the `artwork.js` or `artwork-p5.js` file and modify the code to create your generative artwork (if p5 is detected in the window, it will automatically use artwork-p5.js, you can enable p5.js by uncommenting the CDN in `index.html`).
+2. Modify artwork.js or artwork-p5.js to create your artwork.
+If p5 is detected, it will use artwork-p5.js (enable p5.js by uncommenting the CDN in index.html).
+Remember, due to browser security measures, you need to run this on a local server when testing.
+In Visual Studio Code, the Live Server extension makes this process easier.
+After installation, simply click "Go Live" at the bottom to start the server and open your default browser.
 3. Open the `traits.json` file and modify the code to define the traits that should be stored on-chain.
 4. Access the traits defined in `traits.json` from `artwork.js` or `artwork-p5.js` using the `inputData` object.
 5. Minify the `artwork.js` or `artwork-p5.js` and `traits.json` files using a tool such as [MinifyAll](https://marketplace.visualstudio.com/items?itemName=Luub.minifyall) in Visual Studio Code.